stormchaserroleplaying/stormchaserRPG/Talents/Bard/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 35 Character Points<br>**Prerequisite:** Jack of all Trades and 7 Other Bard Talents
-When you make a skill check, you can spend a use of your bardic inspiration die to roll with +1d.
+When you make a skill check, you can spend a use of your Bardic Performance to roll with +1d.
 You can choose to do so after you roll the die for the skill check, but before the GM tells you whether you succeed or fail.

+### Bardic Performance: Into the Breach!

+<div style="margin-top:-10px;"></div>

+#### **Cost:** 30 Character Points<br>**Prerequisite:** Bardic Performance and 8 Other Bard Talents
+A number of targets equal to your Charisma modifier can move half their movement speed at the start of their turn.
+This movement does not provoke opportunity attacks.
+Affected targets also ignore up to 4 levels of Exhaustion until the end of combat.

 ### Bardic Performance: Soothing Performance